Roman Rosen: Later career

 Rosen stayed in the United States until autumn 1911, when he was recalled to St. Petersburg to retire from the diplomatic service.
 He was subsequently appointed by Tsar Nicholas II to the State Council of Imperial Russia.
 He held this membership in the Russian parliamentary Upper House under the Constitution of 1905 until the overthrow of the monarchy by the February Revolution in 1917.
+During this time, in 1913, he spoke against the alienation of Congress Poland, arguing that if a "racial conflict" were to break out in Europe, "Russia's frontiers should be in unity with herself."

 After the Bolshevik takeover in November 1917 October Revolution and the subsequent persecution of the old political and social elites, Rosen and his family managed to escape from Russia with the help of Western diplomatic friends in the end of the year 1918.
 He spent his last years in poverty, working as a translator and business consultant.

-He got hit by a taxi while walking down the street on the night of December 14, 1921, in Manhattan, New York City.
-This accident resulted in the fracture of his shin bone, and despite the fact that he was initially "cheerful[ly] unconcern[ed]" about this accident, Baron Rosen died due to lobar pneumonia resulting from this accident on December 31, 1921, a little more than two weeks after this accident occurred.
+He got hit by a taxi cab driver while walking down the street on the night of December 14, 1921, in Manhattan, New York City.
+This crash resulted in the fracture of his shin bone, and despite the fact that he was initially "cheerful[ly] unconcern[ed]" about this crash, Baron Rosen died due to lobar pneumonia resulting from this crash on December 31, 1921, a little more than two weeks after this crash occurred.